withcenter/fireflow/README.md

 - You can make your own child Component and the popup Component with your own design and actions.
 Just the way you develop your Component.
   - And passed them over the CustomPopup widget.

+- Don't put the size of the width in the popup component.
+The width of the popup component will be automatically sized.

 - Options
   - dx is the x position where the popup would appear.